scoobaroo/rails-debugging/README.md

 ```ruby
 [7] pry(main)> edit say_hello
 ```
-At this point if you're following along one's editor would have popped up and I'd edit the method.
+At this point if you're following along you would see an editor pop up and you could edit the method.
 You can change the editor pry uses.

 Pry offers a lot more than just access to ruby methods though.